 How this process is to be assessed in tax terms always depends on the specific individual case.
 If the masternode is operated privately, the income received may be viewed as income from other services.

-However, operating a masternode can quickly turn into a commercial activity similar to mining.
+However, operating a cryptocurrency masternode can quickly turn into a commercial activity similar to mining.
 In this case, not only the income would be taxable.
 The cryptocurrency used would also become part of the taxpayer's business assets.
 One of the consequences of this is that the tax holding period for private sales transactions no longer applies.
 Both the sale of the cryptocurrency and any subsequent withdrawal into private assets would be taxable.

-If you are operating masternodes or considering doing so, you should have an expert check the individual tax consequences for your case.
-Our crypto team, consisting of

-will be happy to assist you.
+If you are operating masternodes in Germany or considering doing so, you should have an expert check the individual tax consequences for your case.
+Our crypto tax team will be happy to assist you.

-The easiest way to contact us is by email (firstname.lastname@example.org) or by phone (+49 (0)69 76 75 77 80).
+The easiest way to contact us is by e-mail (firstname.lastname@example.org), by phone (+49 69 76 75 77 80) or via our contact form for the taxation of cryptocurrencies.
 Do not hesitate to contact us with any questions.